 Since we resize the T- and NT- regions by different strategies, there may exist discontinuity of image contents between them.
 As demonstrated in Fig. 12, the image content on the boundary between T- and NT-regions may be changed after synthesis.
 To reduce the discontinuity artifact, we grow the boundary by expanding 4 pixels on both inward and outward sides.
-We then get an overlapping area between the T- and NT- regions in the resized image.
-Afterwards, we re-synthesize those boundaries pixels by using the original image as the input example.
+We then get an overlapping area between the Tand NT-regions in the resized image.
+Afterwards, we re-synthesize those boundary pixels by using the original image as the input example.
 The inclusion of NT- pixels on the boundary in the synthesis process helps to maintain the content consistency.
-Fig. 12(b) and 12(c) compare the results without and with fixing the discontinuity, respectively.
+Figs. 12b and 12c compare the results without and with fixing the discontinuity, respectively.

-4 RESULTS AND DISCUSSION
+RESULTS AND DISCUSSION 4

-We have implemented our method on a PC with Intel Core(TM) i7 950 CPU, 3.06 GHz, 16GB RAM, and nVidia
+We have implemented our method on a PC with Intel Core (TM) i7 950 CPU, 3.06 GHz, 16 GB RAM, and nVidia Geforce GTX 770 GPU with 2048 MB video memory.
+Our Tregion synthesis algorithm is fully implemented on GPU with CUDA.
+The texture detection and saliency detection